Robert Gordon (minister): Life

-In the Disruption of 1843 he left the established church, together with almost the whole of his congregation.
+In the Disruption of 1843, he left the established church, together with almost the whole of his congregation.
 He replaced Thomas Chalmers as Professor of Divinity at the Free Church College on the Mound, but declined the Principalship thereof.

 From then until death he was minister of the Free New North Church of Edinburgh (later converted into the Bedlam Theatre.

-He was a member of the Royal Scottish Society and was also one of Her Majesty, Queen Victoria's Master Printers for Scotland.
+He was a member of the Royal Scottish Society of Arts and was also one of Her Majesty, Queen Victoria's Master Printers for Scotland.

 He died at home, 14 Northumberland Street in Edinburgh's Second New Town following a short illness, on 21 October 1853.
 He is buried in East Preston Street Burial Ground on the south side of the city.
 The grave lies on the north wall of the western section.

 Works

 Early in life he devoted himself to scientific studies, invented a self-registering hygrometer, and was the author of the articles on 'Euclid,' 'Geography,' and 'Meteorology' in the Edinburgh Encyclopædia.
 He also wrote introductory essays for The Redeemer's Tears, by John Howe, in 1822, 2nd edit.
 1825; for the Mourner's Companion, edited by him, with works by John Flavel and others; and for 'Emmanuel,' by Samuel Shaw, in 1829.

 A volume of his sermons was published at Edinburgh in 1825, and after his death a selection appeared under the title, 'Christ as made known to the Ancient Church,' vols. i. and ii. on the historical books of scripture in 1854, and vols. iii. and iv. on the prophetic books in 1855.
 Reports of some of his speeches were also preserved.